Design Guidelines: CNC Turning

 Live Tooling Capabilities

 Our lathe machines contain live tools that allow additional milled features to be added to turned parts including flats, slots, and grooves.
-We can also add on-axis, axial, and radial holes to turned parts, but only support holes that are either parallel or perpendicular to the axis of revolution, and we cannot accommodate holes at odd angles.
+We can also add on-axis, axial, and radial holes to turned parts, but only support holes that are either parallel or perpendicular to the axis of revolution, and we cannot accommodate holes at odd angles for hard metals.
+We can mill off-axis holes on turned parts machined from aluminum or brass.

 Parts that are turned typically have a very smooth surface finish.
 The as-machined surface finish of the cylindrical areas will typically be much smoother using the lathe than the mill, so consider this when selecting the machining method for those parts that qualify for either method.
 Areas cut with live tooling, such as flats and slots, may have visible tools marks.
 If desired, the metal parts can be lightly bead blasted leaving a fine matte finish.
 Hard metals like steel and stainless steel can also have edges broken (deburred) with a light bead blast to remove metal slivers, and sharp or rough areas.